 The holiday is observed on the fifteenth (tu) of Shevat.
 Scholars believe that Tu B’Shevat was originally an agricultural festival, marking the emergence of spring.
 After the destruction of the Temple in 70 A.C.E., this holiday was a way for Jews to symbolically bind themselves to their former homeland by eating foods that could be found in Israel.
 In the sixteenth and seventeenth century Kabbalists created a ritual for Tu B’Shevat similar to the Passover Seder.

-You may purchase trees through our Sisterhood member, Jane Golub, who has been organizing this initiative for over 20 years.
-The fee is $10 per tree and a certificate will be sent to acknowledge the donation.
-For more information or to purchase trees, please contact Jane Golub or call the temple office at 518-374-8173.
+You may purchase trees through the Jewish National Fund.
+They charge $18 per tree and a certificate will be sent to acknowledge your donation.
+For more information call the temple office at 518-374-8173.